annieltan/receipts-processing/README.md

 ```
 curl -X GET http://127.0.0.1:8080/receipts/{UUID}/points
 ```
-(You can also use the browser to make this GET request) You should see the number of points given from processing the receipt.
+You can also use the browser to make this GET request.
+You should see the number of points given from processing the receipt.